-- 3/4 pint of Fig Jam
+- 3/4 pint Fig Jam

-1 cup sugar
+- 1 cup sugar

-1 tablespoon cream or milk
+- 1 tbsp cream or milk

-1/2 teaspoon vanilla
+- 1/2 tsp vanilla

-1/2 teaspoon salt
+- 1/2 tsp salt

-1 teaspoon baking powder
+- 1 tsp baking powder

-1 3/4 cup flour
+- 1 3/4 cup flour

 Apple Pie Tartletts

-1 sheet refrigerated pie pastry (2 sheets)
+- 1 sheet refrigerated pie pastry (2 sheets)

-1 quart size jar of apple pie filling
+- 1 quart size jar of apple pie filling

 - Press onto the bottom and up the sides of miniature muffin cups coated with cooking spray.

 - Cool for 5 minutes before removing from pans to wire racks.

-In a saucepan pour in your apple pie filling and using a knife cut up the large pieces of apple into smaller pieces.
+- In a saucepan pour in your apple pie filling and using a knife cut up the large pieces of apple into smaller pieces.

 - Cook the mixture till bubbling.